 Mr. Guillaume Barazzone

-The Firefighters Museum is a fantastic memory box that tells a long story about the evolution of the city.
-As Mayor and administrative counselor of the Department of the Urban Environment and Security, the SIS’ supervising authority, I am pleased that these memories have today a digital life.
+The Firefighters Museum is an amazing memory box, which tells a great deal about the evolution of our city.
+As mayor and administrative councilor of the Urban Environment and Safety Department, supervisory authority of the Fire and Rescue Service, I am pleased these memories now exist in a digital version.

-This website, designed and built by a team of enthusiasts, makes us want to know more about the history of the Geneva firefighters.
-Practical information, photos and news, encourage us to discover a museum that cultivates real originality and that highlights the mission of men and women who contribute significantly to the security of the population.
+Our website was designed and made by a group of enthusiasts.
+It invites you to learn more about the history of Geneva fire brigade.
+Photo, news and practical information encourage you to come and discover a museum that keeps a real originality and highlights the mission of those who contribute significantly to population safety.
+For rescue implies safety!

-Well done to the volunteers who keep alive the museum and its web display.
+A big cheer for our volunteers who bring alive the museum and its website.

 The Commander of the S.I.S